Active Link Obfuscation to Thwart Link-flooding Attacks for Internet of Things: Performance Evaluation

 \subsection{Internet-scale Link Sifting}

-Bait links are the key to the success of Linkbait, which can fake target links and selectively reroute flows.
-Therefore, we implement link sifting in real-world Internet to see whether we can find enough bait links to attract the attention of the adversary.
+We implement link sifting in real-world Internet to see whether we can find enough bait links to attract the attention of the adversary.
 We choose five places as the target areas in Internet.
-In particular, five ASes scattering in the United States are chosen in our experiments.
-We leverage 126 LG servers provided by Telia~\cite{TeliaLG} and Cogentco~\cite{Cogentco_LG} to launch LG tracing.
-Both of them provide web interfaces for users to run traceroute.
-As seen in Figure \ref{fig:geographical_distribution}, these LG servers are globally distributed in 33 countries, and 68 of these servers are provided by Telia while 58 are provided by Cogentco.
-By using globally distributed LG servers we could find as many paths as possible whose destinations are the ASes we choose.
+We leverage 126 LG servers provided by Telia~\cite{b38} and Cogentco~\cite{b39} to launch LG tracing.